I promised I’d put together some information about my mold story and what I’m doing to heal from it, so here it goes:

 In April of 2016 my husband and I moved into our very first home.
 It was a 1940’s fixer-upper that we were excited to renovate.
 There was a bit of obvious water damage in the bathroom, but we were assured by our home inspector that it wouldn’t be a big deal since we were planning to remodel anyway.
 He said nothing about mold and assured us, “this house has almost been here 100 years.
 It’s in great shape and will probably last another 100!”
 We went forward with the purchase without hesitation.

 I started my first round of prescription antifungals and a candida diet and noticed improvements.
 My weight began to drop, my brain fog started to subside, and my yeast infection symptoms mostly went away.
-Unfortunately, my hair loss, fatigue, and period pain continued, and as soon as I ran out of the antifungals my yeast symptoms returned.
+Unfortunately, my hair loss, fatigue, migraines, and period pain continued, and as soon as I ran out of the antifungals my yeast symptoms returned.
 I talked to my doctor about these issues and she kept wanting me to go back on antifungals and stick to an extremely low carbohydrate diet.
-After six months on the diet, two rounds of prescription antifungals, and herbal antifungals inbetween it, I realized I wasn’t getting anywhere.
-My intuition was telling me I needed to dig deeper but I wanted to trust that my doctor knew what she was talking about.
+After six months on the diet, two rounds of prescription antifungals, and herbal antifungals inbetween it, I realized this doctor and I had run our course and I was done outsourcing my healing power.
+My intuition was telling me I needed to dig deeper, but like many with chronic illness, I wanted to trust that my doctor knew what she was talking about.

 Always trust your intuition.
-I decided to get tested for heavy metals and found I had high levels of lead and moderately high levels of aluminum and cadmium.
+I decided to test myself for heavy metals and found I had high levels of lead and moderately high levels of aluminum and cadmium.
 We went to Home Depot to get a simple water test in order to determine if our water was the source.
 I asked the employee where the lead tests were and they accidentally took me over to the mold tests.
-I thought, you know what, maybe i should snage one of those as well.
+I thought, you know what, maybe I should snag one of those just to see what happens.
 Thank goodness I did.

 We took both of the tests home and found that not only was our water positive for lead, but our air sample had multiple colors of mold growing in it after 96 hours.
 After years of going to functional doctors, studying nutrition through the NTA and doing my own research in order to heal, I was heartbroken to have overlooked these possibilities as a root cause.
 Part of me thinks I just wasn’t ready to climb the mountain that is mold and heavy metal toxicity.
-I knew that if our home was the root cause of my illness, it could uproot our family and drain our finances.
+I knew that if our home was the root cause of my illness, I no longer had a safe space in this world.

-It’s hard to believe our little home has been the root cause of my health issues for so long.
+It was hard to believe our little home had been the root cause of my health issues for so long.